anthonydu/cpsc210-pokejar/README.md

   - Number of types is limited to two and number of moves is limited to six, buttons and checkboxes will be disabled to prevent exceeding those limits.
 - After you are done with customizing your Pokémon, click "Done" to return to viewing "Basic Info".
 All info will be updated to reflect changes.

-##### Analyze Pokémon
+##### Analyze Pokémon (Action 1.5)

-- Click the "Insight" tab to view a generated insight about your Pokémon's offensive and defensive multipliers based on their types and moves.
+- Click the "Insight" tab to view an insight on your selected Pokémon's offensive and defensive multipliers generated based on their types and moves.
   - There are some footnote explaining this analysis below the multiplier table.
 - Feel free to add new Pokémon or edit your existing Pokémon to see how their insights change.